Oregon vs Iceland. You tell us which is better.

 Iceland has blown up over the past 5 years, partly due to social media and partly due to the amazing deals on flights.
 Who has done a stopover on the way to Europe?
-Seems like everyone and their mom have either been to Iceland or it’s at the top of their travel wish list.
+Seems like everyone and their mom has either been to Iceland or it’s at the top of their travel wish list.

 1. The Land of Waterfalls